XuanwuAI/SecEval/README.md

 ## Credits

-This work is supported by [Tencent Security Xuanwu Lab](https://xlab.tencent.com/en/) and Tencent Spark Talent Program.
+This work is supported by [Tencent Security Xuanwu Lab](https://xlab.tencent.com/en/). we also apperiate Tencent Spark Talent Program for help.